opencodeiiita/GoGit-2.0/CONTRIBUTORS/IIITA/Second Year/Koshal7/info.md

 we dont have to login using username and password while pushing commits on remote repos.

 Ques - 2 Resources that you follow to learn the above tech stacks (development)?
 Ans - I follow YT, Stackoverflow, docs and google.

+Qus -  1 : What kind of Dev i do?
+Ans - I do Appd and webd.